dotlambda/metro-hd/website/index.md

 ![Achieve Power-Ups.](images/world6.png){width=50%}

-After successfully defeating a Boss Power-Ups are obtained, which will stay until death.
+After successfully defeating a Boss Power-Ups are obtained.
+These will stay until death.